baratgabor/Unity3D-SoundManager/README.md

 **Update1:** I added the capability of **Transform tracking playback** in the form of two new public methods.
 This means that the `SoundManager` can now be used for moving objects too.
 For this addition I refactored the class internally.
 Short testing shows this new feature to be working well, but please inform me of any bugs.

 **Update2:** I encapsulated all debug log messages into a separate class, and added a **logging setting** to the Inspector.
 So **you can turn off logging for deployed builds** in a way that completely avoids string operations and allocations (since all debug messages are constructed inside this helper class).
+Available logging settings: `None`, `LogOnlyInEditor` and `LogAlways`.

 ## Quick overview of Inspector pane: